Nate96/time-tracker/reqs.md

 # Req5:
 When { status } is inputted.
 The system will;
-1. print "No Punches" if there is not punches in the database
+1. print "No Punches" if there are no punches in the database
 2. print most recent [[reqs#Punch]] from the database if the type is "in"
 3. print the most recent [[reqs#Entry]] from the database when the most recent Currently clocked out
-4. Caluclates the total hours work for the current day and the current week per [[reqs#Req12:]]
+4. Calculates the total hours work for the current day and the current week per [[reqs#Req12:]]
 5. prints the results in the following format
    Day:  {} hours